Subshifts with sparse traces: Almost minimality and traces

+\begin{remark} Note that in our definition a trivial system is not almost minimal.
 Almost minimality is discussed in \cite{Da01}.
 We called systems with finite $\mathcal{S}(X)$ \emph{quasiminimal} in \cite{Sa14b}.
 Systems with a unique minimal subsystem are called \emph{essentially minimal} \cite{HePuSk92}.
-Clearly almost minimal subshifts are essentially minimal and quasiminimal.
-We mention that in \cite{Da01}, it is shown that minimal locally compact but non-compact dynamical systems on Cantor spaces are in one-to-one correspondence with almost minimal compact Cantor systems, through the one-point compactification (although we make no direct use of this fact).
+Clearly almost minimal subshifts are essentially minimal and quasiminimal, but neither essential minimality nor quasiminimality implies almost minimality by easy examples, and essential minimality and quasiminimality are orthogonal concepts. \end{remark}